- Overview

 Generate an API token

-When you become an Indeed partner, Indeed sets up an app that integrates Indeed APIs and services into your product.
-To view your app and its Indeed Apply API token credentials, sign in to Partner Console.
-Your API token credentials are a client ID and secret.
-Provide this API token for each job that you post to Indeed.
+When you become an Indeed partner, Indeed creates an app for your integration.
+To view the app and its Indeed Apply API token credentials, sign in to Partner Console.

 Create an XML feed